Here is my extensive list of everything you need to know about visiting Australia (Melbourne & Sydney):

 - Go to the Grampians National Park.
 Really nice nature trip, just be sure you have the bug spray!!!
 It will be cold up there, be prepared!
 To Do in Sydney:

 - Free walking tour.
 Designed for tourists, nice afternoon walking, FREE!
 (I’m not recommending a walking tour for Melbourne and Brisbane because I found it was more fun to wander those cities and discover on my own, but I’m sure those cities have tours as well.) http://www.imfree.com.au/

 - Sydney Tower's 360 Bar & Dining.
 This restaurant/bar offers a 360 degree view of the city.
-Does have a dress code (business casual – classy) and they want you to be spending an arm and a leg on dinner, but it’s A LOT cheaper to go there just for a drink.
+Does have a dress code (business casual – classy) and they want you to spend an arm and a leg on dinner, but it’s A LOT cheaper to go there for just a drink.

 - Bondi Beach and Manly Beach.
 Famous beaches, get to both by taking public transit (ferries).